sonic-net/SONiC/doc/ztp/inband_ztp.md

 ![In-band ZTP modules](images/modules-design.png)

-Services config-setup and interface-config perform the groundwork for ZTP service and config manager in SWSS is registering the required trap.
+Services config-setup and interface-config perform the groundwork for ZTP service and copp manager in SWSS is registering the required trap.

 ## 3.1 ZTP provision over in-band network on init